 The President of the Faculty Senate notifies the APP Committee and the Dean of its recommendation.
 The Dean communicates the Faculty Senate's recommendations to the Provost.
-The Dean also notifies the Provost Council of the Faculty Senate's recommendation for informational purposes.
+The Dean also notifies the Deans Council and Provost Council of the Faculty Senate's recommendation for informational purposes.

-Provost Level: The Provost may accept or reject a recommendation for closure of a program.
+7. Provost Level: The Provost may accept or reject a recommendation for closure of a program.

-President Level: The President maintains final authority regarding closure of a program and may accept or reject a recommendation from the Provost for closure of a program.

-Detailed Plan: If a program closes, the faculty and Dean draft a detailed plan for future roles of all faculty or staff currently considered to be part of that program.
+- 8. President Level: The President maintains final authority regarding closure of a program and may accept or reject a recommendation from the Provost for closure of a program. - 9.
+Detailed Plan: If a program closes, the program faculty and Dean draft a detailed plan for future roles of all faculty or staff currently considered to be part of that program.
 In addition, the program notifies faculty and staff of the plan for closure.
 All parties recognize the critical importance of the closure plan for affected faculty and staff and the significance of ensuring them the opportunity to continue employment with Stockton University.
-Each affected faculty and staff member, in accordance with Master and local agreements, has the opportunity to move to a similar position in another program or academic unit.

-Notification: When the Provost receives the plan for closure, the Provost notifies all appropriate administrative offices, including the Office of the President, the Board of Trustees Academic Affairs and Planning Committee, Admissions, the Center for

-Academic Advising, Financial Aid, Human Resources, as well as the Deans and faculty of affected academic programs, the Office of the Registrar, and the Office of Institutional Research.
+Each affected faculty and staff member, in accordance with Master and local agreements, has the opportunity to move to a similar position in another program or academic unit. - 10.
+Notification: When the Provost receives the plan for closure, the Provost notifies all appropriate administrative offices, including the Office of the President, the Board of Trustees Academic Affairs and Planning Committee, Enrollment Management, the Center for Academic Advising, Financial Aid, Human Resources, as well as the Deans and faculty of affected academic programs, the Office of the Registrar, and the Office of Institutional Research. - 11.
 Board of Trustees Decision: The Board of Trustees has the opportunity to review the plan for closure and decide to accept/not accept the plan.
-After the Board of Trustees makes its decision, the Provost notifies the Academic Issues Committee of the New Jersey President's Council of the Board of Trustees decision and forwards the Board of Trustees' signed resolution regarding closure.
+After the Board of Trustees makes its decision, the Provost notifies the Academic Issues Committee of the New Jersey President's Council of the Board of Trustees' decision and forwards the Board of Trustees' signed resolution regarding closure. - 12.
 Workload: Faculty continue to teach and precept, as they have in the past, while the discussion about closure and the closure plan is in progress.
-Faculty and the Dean notify students of the plan for closure and of their options for continuing their undergraduate or graduate education.
+Faculty and the Dean notify students of the plan for closure and of their options for completing the program or transitioning to another program of study within the period of time specified in the detailed plan.

+Review History:

+Date

+Procedure Administrator 03/26/2021

+Deans Council 05/28/2020

+Provost Council 03/19/2021

+Faculty Senate 04/16/2021

+Divisional Executive 03/26/2021

+General Counsel 04/26/2021

+Cabinet 05/14/2021

+President 05/27/2021